Georgia Certificate of Authority

 This is not an exhaustive list and there may be additional activities that do not constitute doing business.

-Keep in mind that even if the state of Georgia does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+Keep in mind that even if a Georgia Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.

 Georgia Annual Requirements

-Once you have Foreign Qualification in Georgia, you will be required renew your registration once per year, between January 1st and April 1st.
+Once you have a Georgia Foreign Qualification in Georgia, you will be required to renew your registration once per year, between January 1st and April 1st.
 This renewal is free for LLCs but includes a fee for corporations.